hotosm/fmtm/docs/DEV-2.-Backend.md

 2. From the command line: navigate to the top level directory of the FMTM project.
 3. From the command line run: `docker-compose pull`.
    This will pull the latest container builds from **main** branch.
+4. Make sure you have a .env file with all required variables, see [Getting Started](https://github.com/hotosm/fmtm/blob/main/docs/DEV-1.-Getting-Started.md).
-4. Once everything is pulled, from the command line run: `docker compose up -d api`
+5. Once everything is pulled, from the command line run: `docker compose up -d api`
-5. If everything goes well you should now be able to **navigate to the project in your browser:** `http://127.0.0.1:8000/docs`
+6. If everything goes well you should now be able to **navigate to the project in your browser:** `http://127.0.0.1:8000/docs`

 > Note: If that link doesn't work, check the logs with `docker log fmtm_api`.

-> Note: If the link doesn't work, check the logs with `docker logs fmtm_api`.
+> Note: the database host `fmtm-db` is automatically resolved by docker compose to the database container IP.

-FMTM uses ODK Central to store ODK data.
-By default, the Docker setup includes a Central server.
-To add an admin user, with the user (email) and password you included in .env, run the following command:
+- FMTM uses ODK Central to store ODK data.

-    docker compose exec central odk-cmd --email YOUREMAIL@ADDRESSHERE.com user-create

-Then, run the following command to add the user:

-    docker-compose exec central odk-cmd --email YOUREMAIL@ADDRESSHERE.com user-promote
+- To facilitate faster development, the Docker setup includes a Central server.
+- The credentials are provided via the `.env` file.

-> Note: Alternatively, you may use an external Central server and user.
+> Note: Alternatively, you may use an external Central server and user in the `.env`.

 ### 1C: Import Test Data